Full-Time Faculty Positions

 Qualifications

-Record of professional practice and/or creative activity is required.
-Successful applicants will be able to teach theoretical and practical hands-on courses, will have industry and/or academic experience, and are motivated to work with faculty and students on building curriculum, leading school-wide initiatives, and/or participating in collaborative projects.
-We are actively seeking candidates with cultural diversity competency skills that enhance the experience of traditionally excluded populations and cultivate a more inclusive climate for our students, staff, faculty, and the broader community of which DePaul is an integral part.
+A record of professional practice and/or creative activity is required.
+Successful applicants will be able to teach theoretical and practical hands-on courses, will have industry and academic experience, and are motivated to work with faculty and students on buidling curriculum, leading school-wide initiatives, and/or participating in collaborative projects.

 Minimum Qualifications